DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/README.md

 ## Goals for today:

-1. How to explore your dataset using R packages/functions
+1. Understand the importance of exploring your dataset
 2. Understand the differences in how Excel handles these processes and how R handles them
 3. Explore the Stewart Castle dataset
 4. Make more plots!